 What are construction defects?
-Construction defect is a term used when identifying areas where builders or contractors failed to comply with approved plans, specifications, applicable codes, manufacturer’s installation instructions or industry standards.
-These failures then result in damages to property.
-Defects include any structural issues, shifting foundations, grading and drainage issues, cracks in exterior and interior walls, and leaking windows and doors.
-Our process begins with a confidential onsite inspection, followed by a meeting with HOA Boards of Directors and homeowners to discuss what is happening at their community.
+The term “construction defect” is used to identify those areas of a home, building or common interest community that were not constructed or designed in accordance with the approved plans, specifications, applicable codes, manufacturer’s installation instructions and/or industry standards.
+Construction defects often cause other damages as well, such as excessive soil movement causing structural problems, cracking to foundations, walls, concrete or foundations, door and windows that are difficult to operate and water leaks.
+At Hearn & Fleener, our process begins with a confidential onsite inspection, followed by a meeting with HOA Boards of Directors and homeowners to discuss what is happening at their community.
 Hearn & Fleener conducts multi-phase investigations concerning all potential construction defect lawsuits.
-We do all of this at no cost to the HOA, Board or homeowners.
+We do all of this at no cost to the Property Owner, HOA, Board or homeowners.

-The third phase gets into the legal side of things.
-An initial legal analysis is performed for purposes of identifying the risks and benefits associated with a potential claim.
-Research of developer entities includes contractor license numbers, any claims against those licenses, the current standing of the corporations involved, and the types of assets currently held.
-Our team spends countless hours analyzing a legal strategy for each case before a potential construction defect claim is filed.
+The third step includes an initial legal analysis for purposes of identifying the risks and benefits associated with a potential claim.
+This assessment often includes a thorough review of community association governing documents, sales materials, contracts, and all other legal and recorded documents we are able to access.
+Research of developer entities also includes contractor license numbers, any claims against those licenses, the current standing of the corporations involved, and the types of assets currently held.
+Our team spends countless hours analyzing potential legal strategies for each case before any construction defect claim is filed.